synapsecns/sanguine/docs/bridge/docs/04-Routers/RFQ/API/index.md

  - Mainnet: `api.synapseprotocol.com/quotes`
  - Testnet: `rfq-api-testnet.omnirpc.io`
  -

 ## Running the API:

-Users and relayers **are not** expected to run their own version of the RFQ API.
+Users and relayers **are not** expected to run their own version of the Quoter API.
 The API is a service that should be run by Quoters and interfaces that allow Solvers to post quotes.
-The RFQ API takes in a yaml config that allows the user to specify which contracts, chains and interfaces it should run on.
+The Quoter API takes in a yaml config that allows the user to specify which contracts, chains and interfaces it should run on.
 The config is structured like this:

 ```yaml
 database: